andygeorge/injection/README.md

 ## Prerequisites

 - Python 3
-- Butane, if you're planning on using Butane config files
+- [Butane](https://coreos.github.io/butane/getting-started/#getting-butane), if you're planning on using Butane to generate Ignition configs (recommended)

 ## Installation
 - Download `injection` (either [a release](https://github.com/andygeorge/injection/releases) or by cloning this repo)